smokephisticated/smokephisticated/pages/bongs/bongs.md

 Having the ability to remove shitty pieces and parts (that don't even get you stoned) from your smoke, while keeping the full rich flavor of your strains, is a tool that every smoker should possess.

-Do your *and* your friend's lungs a favor and pick up a serious percolator like this beauty.
+Do yourself *and* your toking-group's lungs a favor and pick up a serious percolator like this beauty.

 <h5 class="heading-center">A Complete List of Features:</h5>